-Illinois has established a monitoring network to track COVID-19 by measuring the amount of SARS-CoV-2 RNA in wastewater.
+Illinois has established a network of >75 wastewater treatment plants throughout the state to submit weekly wastewater samples that are used to track several diseases of public health importance.
+Specifically, the levels of influenza A, influenza B, Respiratory Syncytial Virus (RSV) and SARS-CoV-2 (COVID) are tracked by measuring the amount of viral RNA in wastewater.
 The initiative is a collaboration between the Illinois Department of Public Health (IDPH) and the University of Illinois System’s Discovery Partners Institute (DPI).
-Additional partners include the University of Illinois-Chicago, Northwestern University and Argonne National Laboratory.
-DPI has contracted with GT Molecular to manage sample collection logistics.
-The program aims to deliver actionable information to public health decision makers to identify trends in COVID-19 infection levels and SARS-CoV-2 variants of concern.
-It also supports IDPH efforts related to pandemic preparedness.
-This system is complementary to wastewater surveillance that DPI and its partners conduct for the Chicago Department of Public Health.
+Additional partners include the University of Illinois Chicago, Northwestern University and Argonne National Laboratory.
+The program aims to deliver actionable information to public health decision makers and Illinois residents alike and contributes to the state’s pandemic preparedness.

 The program is currently prioritizing wastewater treatment plants serving the largest population center in each Illinois county.
 Participation in the program is voluntary and some counties do not have wastewater treatment plants.
 There is no cost to the plant or local taxpayers to participate.